waldrain/waldrain.github.io/index.md

 ### Tree Number Three Chopped

-Ich habe Cornelius gefragt, 'Would you like to chop a tree?'
+Ich habe Cbl gefragt, 'Would you like to chop a tree?'

 Er: 'really chop, not chainsaw?'